rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 {{< faqs >}}
 ### What is SEO?
-SEO stands for Search Engine Optimization — helping people find you on search engines like Google, Maps, AI, Voice Search, ect.
+SEO stands for Search Engine Optimization — helping people find you on search engines like Google, Maps, AI, and Voice Search.

 ### How long does a custom site take?
 Sites can usually be done in 2–3 weeks with good coordination.